 New Jersey's interconnection rules and processes require updating in order to achieve 100% clean energy by 2050.
-Staff is engaging with a contractor to update New Jersey's interconnection rules to reflect national best practices and better enable the state to achieve its clean energy goals.
+The Board has approved an RFP to engage a contractor to work with Staff to update New Jersey's interconnection rules so that they reflect national best practices and better enable the state to achieve its clean energy goals.
 Necessary updates to the State's interconnection rules include but are not limited to: updates to the interconnection process; modernization of utility processes for studying interconnection requests; updates to technical interconnection study standards; updates necessary to coordinate interconnection requests with the regional transmission system; incorporation of updated Institute of Electrical and Electronics Engineers or other standards; and other changes that will facilitate New Jersey meeting its ambitious clean energy targets.